TI-Coder/Ti-84-Highschool-Programs/README.md

 You should not have to use the Asm( function to run the program.
 Just transfer the respective file to your calculator and it should run fine.
+This was originally programmed on the color version, so I expect more problem notices from the non-color file.
+However, I did my best to sort them out.